Tree plantation: Monocultures

 In the 1970s, Brazil began to establish high-yield, intensively managed, short rotation plantations.
 These types of plantations are sometimes called fast-wood plantations or fiber farms and often managed on a short-rotation basis, as little as 5 to 15 years.
 They are becoming more widespread in South America, Asia and other areas.
 The environmental and social impacts of this type of plantation has caused them to become controversial.
 In Indonesia, for example, large multi-national pulp companies have harvested large areas of natural forest without regard for regeneration.
 From 1980 to 2000, about 50% of the 1.4 million hectares of pulpwood plantations in Indonesia have been established on what was formerly natural forest land.

+Social problems

 The replacement of natural forest with tree plantations has also caused social problems.
-In some countries, again, notably Indonesia, conversions of natural forest are made with little regard for rights of the local people.
+In some countries—again, notably Indonesia—conversions of natural forest are made with little regard for rights of the local people.
 Plantations established purely for the production of fiber provide a much narrower range of services than the original natural forest for the local people.
 India has sought to limit this damage by limiting the amount of land owned by one entity and, as a result, smaller plantations are owned by local farmers who then sell the wood to larger companies.
 Some large environmental organizations are critical of these high-yield plantations and are running an anti-plantation campaign, notably the Rainforest Action Network and Greenpeace.

+Introduced species

+In South America, Oceania, and East and Southern Africa, planted forests are dominated by introduced species: 88%, 75% and 65%, respectively.
+In North America, West and Central Asia, and Europe the proportions of introduced species in plantations are much lower at 1%, 3% and 8% of the total area planted, respectively.